-Thank you for purchasing a Polaris vehicle, and welcome to our world-wide family of Polaris owners.
-We proudly produce an exciting line of utility and recreational products.
+Thank you for purchasing a Polaris vehicle, and welcome to our world-wide family of Polaris enthusiasts.
+Be sure to visit us online at www.polarisindustries.com for the latest news, new product introductions, upcoming events, career opportunities and more.

+Here at Polaris we proudly produce an exciting line of utility and recreational products.